imclaren/blog/_posts/2014-08-12-robin-williams.md

 > You're in France!
 Walk outside!
 Walk down a block!
 Look around you idiot!
 What are you stupid?! ...
 Look around you why must you ask a phone?
 Live your life!
 Taking pictures with your phone?!
 Look!
 Look.
 And then paint!

 So instead I will link to this video of what [Keith Olbermann said when David Letterman retired](https://www.youtube.com/watch?v=yfkd4i9Hlsc).
-An ode to another genius comedian:
+An ode to another comedian genius:

 > For all the other days I just stared and laughed at how many times better he was than me or anybody else I'd ever seen.
 Babe Ruth announced he's retiring today.